 There’s something in the serenity of this moo cow setting out on an Odyssean voyage that I find unutterably charming.
-And it rolls all in to one my love of storytelling, my love of the sea, my love of the mercurial properties of glass and last, but never least, my love of the kiln (as bearer of the gift of everlasting mystery.)
-Because I’m not interested in glass as a scientific calculation or as an intellectual exercise in abstruse academia ‒ I’m looking for the warmth of a deep emotional connection.
+And it all rolls into one my love of storytelling, my love of the sea, my love of the mercurial properties of glass and last, but never least, my love of the kiln (as bearer of the gift of everlasting mystery.)
+Because I’m not interested in glass as a scientific calculation or as an intellectual exercise in abstruse academia – I look instead for the warmth of a deeper emotional connection.

 The Cast of Characters (to date):

 We’ve shown these in varying light, to give an idea of the shift of colour (and the glorious pop when hit by a shaft of sunlight.)
 Pieces are individually made and the nuanced palette of each can’t/won’t be replicated.
 Surf and Turf will be a limited edition of 25, period.